 Going to Guinea is an unforgettable experience.
-Forests, waterfalls, elephants, beaches, and mountains beckon the adventurous traveler, to say nothing of the pulsing warmth of its capital.
+Forests, waterfalls, elephants, beaches and mountains beckon the adventurous traveller, to say nothing of the pulsing warmth of its capital.
 When your flight to Guinea touches down in Conakry, the mild bedlam of noise and crowds is invigorating and even a bit addictive.

 A short boat ride from Conakry are the Îles de Los, a group of islands with forests and good beaches that make for a relaxing getaway.
-Popular with expats, these islands are easy to visit; just ask around and you’ll have a host of people clamoring to take you on their boats.
+Popular with expats, these islands are easy to visit – just ask around and you’ll have a host of people clamouring to take you on their boats.